Johna210/Cinema/README.md

 ### Technology Stack:

-In this project we have used Html, Css and Javascript for the frontend and NestJs(a typescript framework) for the backend.
+In this project we have used Html, Css and Javascript for the frontend and NestJs(a typescript framework) for the backend and MySQL for the database.

 ### Getting Started: